ecere/dggal/README.md

 The recommended method to obtain and build DGGAL and the `dgg` tool is to follow the instructions in [BUILDING.md](BUILDING.md), or running [fetchAndBuild.sh](fetchAndBuild.sh) / [fetchAndBuild.bat](fetchAndBuild.bat).

-This method will use this `eC-core` branch meant to be used with the [stand-alone eC development kit and eC runtime library](https://github.com/ecere/eC), avoiding unnecessary dependencies on other components of the Ecere SDK runtime library.
+DGGAL is now built using the [stand-alone eC development kit and eC runtime library](https://github.com/ecere/eC), avoiding unnecessary dependencies on other components of the legacy monolithic Ecere SDK runtime library.

 The script will clone both the eC and DGGAL repositories and build everything, including the C, C++, Rust and Python bindings if the required development tools are properly installed and configured.